salilab/imp/doc/manual/logging.md

 Many operations in IMP can print out log messages as they work, allowing one to see what is being done.
-The amount of logging can be controlled globally by using IMP::base::set_log_level() or for individual objects by calling, for example `model.set_log_level(IMP.base.VERBOSE)`.
+The amount of logging can be controlled globally by using IMP::set_log_level() or for individual objects by calling, for example `model.set_log_level(IMP.base.VERBOSE)`.

 The maximum amount of logging can also be set